IvannaZimina/TODO-React-Node/README.md

 JavaScript, React, Redux, localStorage via redux-persist, Sass (SCSS).

 ## Description
+System is internal.
+Only registered users can use the site.

 ### Backend
 A web-app was created with Node.js application (via express-generator) using MVC.
 The next modules were created: